raspberrypilearning/ghostbusters/en/step_3.md

 show
 wait (1) secs
 ```

-Or it can look like this:
+Or it could look like this:

 ![ghost-sprite](images/ghost-sprite.png)

 ``` blocks
 when flag clicked
 forever